padas-lab-de/krony-PT/README.md

 ---
 ### **TODO:** <a name="todo">

+* Need to start retraining for more time. at least 1 epoch.
+	* Hence, you need to code the right learning rates.

 * 2 factors with prunning:
-	* same as above, decompose and test correctness.
+	* decompose and test correctness.
-	* reproduce loss.
+	* reproduce loss?

 * Investigate:
 	* the batch_size and gradient_steps, how many iterations do you exactly need for one epoch?